Simple Energy inks pact with US-based battery tech firm C4V for cell manufacturing in India | Business

 Lithium-ion battery cells are the central unit of any electric vehicle (EV).

-Simple Energy is leading the domestic EV industry by vertically integrating the entire value chain.
-As part of this, the company has signed a Memorandum of Understanding (MoU) with C4V for setting up a Lithium-ion cell manufacturing ecosystem in India, it said.

-In addition to the build-in India initiative, this strategic partnership utilizes cells with industry-leading safety, higher energy density than LFP (Lithium Ferro Phosphate) batteries, faster charging, and longer life cycle based on C4V's patented technology, Simple Energy said.
+''C4V has been working on battery and cell technology for quite some time that is not dependent on rare earth materials.
+Simple Energy along with C4V will jointly work on R&D of cell manufacturing that makes the battery packs of tomorrow safer and better performing,'' said Mishra.

-C4V is currently in the final stages of commissioning its iM3NY Gigafactory in upstate New York and is looking to commence production in the next few months, as per the release.
+C4V is currently in the final stages of commissioning its iM3NY Gigafactory in Upstate New York and is looking to commence production in the next few months.

 ''By partnering with C4V, we will consolidate cell supply, which is a vital component for us.
-This strategy also makes us more self-reliant and reduces our dependency on imports,'' said Shreshth Mishra, Co-Founder, Simple Energy.
+This strategy also makes us more self-reliant and reduces our dependency on imports,'' Mishra said.

+The two partners would be working together closely as individual companies, where C4V would bring in the expertise of know-how, patented technologies, and R&D, he said.

+In addition to the build-in India initiative, this strategic partnership utilizes cells with industry-leading safety, higher energy density than LFP (Lithium Ferro Phosphate) batteries, faster charging, and longer life cycle based on C4V's patented technology, according to the Bengaluru-based EV maker.

+''We would be looking at a 1gwh capacity that can be scaled up to a capacity of 5gwh and seeing the demand we would also be looking to expand the capacity furthermore if needed.
+The facility would be operational in Q3 of 2022,'' said Mishra.

-C4V continues its efforts to stabilize a comprehensive domestic supply chain in India, bringing along the most advanced Lithium-ion battery technology which powers Simple Energy's upcoming two-wheeler and four-wheeler, it said.
+In a statement earlier in the day, Simple Energy said its partner C4V continues its efforts to stabilize a comprehensive domestic supply chain in India, bringing along the most advanced Lithium-ion battery technology which powers its upcoming two-wheeler and four-wheeler.

-''C4V is looking forward to this strategic collaboration, thereby supporting the development of the EV industry in India,'' Kuldeep Gupta, Vice President (Strategic Partnership), C4V said.
+''C4V is looking forward to this strategic collaboration, thereby supporting the development of the EV industry in India,'' Kuldeep Gupta, Vice President (Strategic Partnership), C4V said in the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)